A sobering look at Facebook

 While retail investors are still combing through the numbers and doing the math, institutional investors have quietly bought Facebook shares via private pre-IPO exchanges like SharesPost and SecondMarket.

-Other funds that have disclosed holdings included those managed by Fidelity, T. Rowe Price, ING, Principal and MassMutual.
+Other funds that have disclosed holdings included those managed by Fidelity, T. Rowe Price (TROW.O), ING ING.AS, Principal and MassMutual.

 EMOTIONAL CONNECTION